 This actuarial valuation report was prepared exclusively for JRS, the DPB and the System auditors for the purposes described herein and in preparing financial reports in accordance with applicable law and annual report requirements.
 Other users of this report are not intended users as defined in the Actuarial Standards of Practice, and Cheiron assumes no duty or liability to such other users.

 Sincerely,

-Cheiron
+Cheiron 44

-Janet Cranna, FSA, FCA, MAAA, EA

-Principal Consulting Actuary
+Janet Cranna, FSA, FCA, MAAA, EA Principal Consulting Actuary the p liph ake tibauskos

-Anu Patel, FSA, MAAA, EA
+Jonathan B. Chipko, FSA, MAAA, EA Consulting Actuary

-Principal Consulting Actuary